PCO Air Purifiers – Which Ones Reduce Mold and Which Ones are a Scam

 My recommendation is based on the most affordable and effective products that I have found.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.

-What I’m Using – The Best of Inexpensive PCO Air Purifier – Vornado
+1. Vornado The Best of Inexpensive PCO Air Purifier (What I’m using)

-I use the Vornado air purifier.
-The Vornado PCO300 (now PCO375) and PCO500 are air purifiers with a great value.
-It is a PCO air purifier, plus it has true HEPA and activated carbon.
+These are PCO air purifiers, plus they have true HEPA and activated carbon.
 Most PCO units are much pricier or don’t include all three air purification methods.

 True HEPA and activated carbon capture dust, pollen, pet dander, smoke, bacteria, mold spores, dust mites and odors including VOCs.